Rawanmalharbi/UCI-Bank-Marketing/README.md

 # Design

-In this Dataset from Kaggle we build a model to predict whether someone is going to make a deposit or not depending on some attributes.
+ we build a model to predict whether someone is going to make a deposit or not depending on some attributes.
 We will try to build 4 models using different algorithm Decision Tree, Random Forest, Naive Bayes, and K-Nearest Neighbors.
 After building each model we will evaluate them and compare which model are the best for our case.

 # Data